 I’m sorry to have to say it, but you really should cut these things out of your diet as much as possible.
 Take it from me, sugar and alcohol make the hot flashes worse, and can also be the culprits behind insomnia and weight gain.
 I know it’s hard to give up these ‘treats,’ but do your own experiment and see if it makes a difference to how you feel.
 It did for me!

-If you’d like more valuable nutrition advice for perimenopause check out my Creating Your (Peri)menopause Plan e-Guide for insider tips and help in creating your own Nutrition Plan.
+If you’d like more valuable nutrition advice for perimenopause check out The Ultimate (Peri)menopause Guide for insider tips and help in creating your own Nutrition Plan.
 This is 1 in a series of 5 blog posts with lifestyle changes I recommend making for (peri)menopause.
 You can find my four other blog posts here: Sleep; Yoga + Exercise; Herbs + Supplements; and Self-Care.